-- when the defendant entered the residence, he or she intended to commit a theft, or any felony in the residence or room
+- When the defendant entered the home he or she intended to commit a felony or theft inside

 For example, if the defendant entered a home with the intent to steal a baseball cap (a theft) or entered a home with the intent to commit rape (a felony), then the defendant may be charged with residential burglary under PC 459 or 460.